ericyao2013/platform-sdk/README.md

 ### Docker with Ubuntu
 Make sure that you start with a clean environment (fresh clone of the AirMap Platform SDK and no attempts to build outside of docker)
-Run the following commands from the top-level `airmapd` folder:
+Run the following commands from the top-level `platform-sdk` folder:

 ```
-docker run -v $(pwd):/airmapd -w /airmapd -it ubuntu:18.04 bash
+docker run -v $(pwd):/platform-sdk -w /platform-sdk -it ubuntu:18.04 bash
 tools/ubuntu/setup.dev.sh
 mkdir build
 cd build